 The first thing that you'll notice if you moved to this neighborhood is that an astounding 9.5% of the households are same sex couples.
 According to NeighborhoodScout's analysis, this is a higher proportion of same sex households than in 99.9% of the neighborhoods in America.
 This is one indicator that this neighborhood is likely a gay-friendly neighborhood.
 So if you are looking for such a neighborhood, the Midtown North neighborhood should definitely be on your list of places to consider.

-In addition, one of the unique characteristics of the Midtown North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
+In addition, the Midtown North neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
 The Midtown North neighborhood also has a greater percentage of children living in poverty (96.4%) than found in 99.8% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Finally, more people in Midtown North choose to walk to work each day (18.0%) than almost any neighborhood in America.
 If you are attracted to the idea of being able to walk to work, this neighborhood could be a good choice.